Florida Defamation Per Se Laws Explained

 The “Single Publication Rule” is a legal doctrine that governs the defamation statutes of limitations in all states.
 Under the single publication rule, the plaintiff is only allowed to file one defamation claim for each mass publication of a defamatory statement made by another person.
 Florida follows the single publication rule.

-Let DoNotPay Draw Up A Defamation Cease and Desist Letter on Your Behalf
+Let DoNotPay Create a Defamation Cease and Desist Letter for You

 DoNotPay can draft a convincing cease and desist letter for you in accurate details, specific to your case.
 It is a reliable and fast service that can deliver you results while you are in the comfort of your own home.
 All you have to do is follow these three simple steps: